*In commercial collaboration with Haaga-Helia, the business-orientated university of applied sciences in Helsinki.

 I studied my Master’s degree at a university.
 Then, a couple of years ago, I wanted to grow as a business professional, so alongside my work I studied service design at Haaga-Helia UAS in Helsinki.

-The concept of lifelong learning is a big thing in Finland and studying can be very flexible.
+The concept of lifelong learning is big in Finland, and studying can be very flexible.
 As you can see from my study path, you can mix your studies to make the perfect learning cocktail for yourself.

 Study in Finland in English